benfrancis/wot-discovery/proposals/td_for_tdir.md

 ## Open issues
 1. How should a client initially authenticate with a gateway in order to be authorised to get its list of Thing Descriptions?
 The Thing Description for the gateway can provide security metadata, but a client can only access this metadata if it is already authorised to fetch the Thing Description, rendering it useless.
 Could the gateway/directory initially serve a stripped-down Thing Description which only contains security metadata?
 2. How should a client search the gateway for a list of devices meeting certain criteria (e.g. get a list of devices for a given device type)?
 The interaction affordances of the Thing Description could be extended to support such use cases.
 3. Due to the complexity of different smart home protocols and pairing mechanisms the WebThings Gateway has a separate concept of pairing/unpairing devices with the gateway at the protocol level and adding/removing devices from the gateway's database.
 In practice it may be necessary to represent these actions separately in the Thing Description.
+    * An example is the aforementioned `StartPairingAction`.